ManuGowda/pefiy-web/replit.md

 ## Overview

 Pefiy is a modern web application designed to transform remittances into strategic crypto investments through AI-powered finance tools.
-The platform features a marketing landing page with a waitlist signup system, built with a focus on vibrant gradients, glassmorphism effects, and smooth animations inspired by modern crypto wallet interfaces like Pass.app.
+The platform features a marketing landing page with a waitlist signup system, built with a warm, playful aesthetic featuring coral-orange and teal gradients, glassmorphism effects, and smooth animations.
+The design emphasizes approachability and optimism through 3D illustration-inspired visuals.

 The application uses a full-stack TypeScript architecture with React on the frontend and Express on the backend, designed to scale from a landing page to a comprehensive crypto finance platform.

+## Recent Changes (January 2025)

+**Complete Rebranding to Warm, Playful Aesthetic:**
+- Color palette changed from purple-blue to coral-orange (hsl(12, 100%, 65%)) and teal (hsl(175, 50%, 55%))
+- Hero image replaced with 3D illustration showing character viewing financial charts and coins
+- All gradients updated from `gradient-purple-blue` to `gradient-orange-teal`
+- Chart colors updated to green (hsl(115, 45%, 55%)), golden yellow (hsl(40, 95%, 60%)), and teal accents
+- Design guidelines updated to reflect warm, friendly branding approach
+- All UI components (buttons, icons, success states) now use warm color palette
+- Glassmorphism shadows updated to warm teal/orange tints

 ## User Preferences